alfredbaudisch/Godello/README.md

   - PHP (Laravel)

 **NOTICE:** The roadmap implementation is stalled since this project went open-source in 2019.
 It's unlikely that at this stage the roadmap will be implemented.
 But other than that, the core of the project is already implemented, i.e. the Trello-like user interface with Godot.

+## FAQ
+### Why is list and card movement stuttering?
+Why does list and card movement have low FPS?
+Disable "Low Processor Mode" (in Project Settings, Application, Run).

 ## Sponsorship and Donations ❤️